masak/git-btree/README.md

 | **no child commits** | empty             | behind (done)  |
 | **child commits**    | ahead             | diverged       |

+In the examples in this README, the branches are listed alphabetically.
+In the actual usage of `git-btree`, they are listed in ascending order of the "behind" number; this tends to show recently-worked-on branches near the top.

 ## Done

 Let's now assume `feature-b` gets merged.
 A new merge commit will show up on `master`, and `feature-b` will be a parent